alexerdmann/HER/Scripts/Docs/Manual.md

 *Depending on the chosen* sortMethod *, this script may claim to predict accuracy on yet unannotated texts.
 This functionality has yet to be completed though so take these numbers with a grain of salt.*

 Let's check how the model is doing with just a small seed set to train on.
-The command below will take a model trained using the best features identified via cross validation and use it to predict labels for the yet un(manually)annotated corpus.
+The command below will take a Conditional Random Field (CRF) model trained using the best features identified via cross validation and use it to predict labels for the yet un(manually)annotated corpus.
 It will combine the manually and automatically annotated halves into a single file for your viewing pleasure *Results/fullCorpus.final.txt* and produce a list of all unique entities found in said file *Results/fullCorpus.final-list.txt*.
 Lastly, all gazatteers, in their present state, will be saved in *Results/Gazatteers/*.

 ```
 sh Scripts/tag_get_final_results.sh 0 Models/RankedSents/fullCorpus.seed-$seed_size.$sortMethod Data/Splits/fullCorpus.seed-$seed_size.alwaysTrain Data/Splits/fullCorpus.seed-$seed_size.unannotated Data/Splits/fullCorpus.seed-$seed_size.seed Data/Prepared/fullCorpus.txt Data/Splits/fullCorpus.seed-$seed_size.unannotated.pred Results/fullCorpus.final.txt Results/fullCorpus.final-list.txt 2> log.txt
 mkdir Results/Gazatteers
-cp Data/Gazatteers/* Results/Gazatteers/.
+cp Data/Gazatteers/* Results/Gazatteers/. crf
 ```

+*See Step 6 for a discussion of other supported models besides CRF's and why you might want to use them later on*

 Before we move on and improve on these results, let's save them somewhere specific so we can compare to them later.